chjj/ttystudio/README.md

 ttystudio differs from other terminal recorders in that:

 1. It has its own built-in gif and apng writer, no imagemagick required.
+The writer now has built-in frame offset optimization.
 2. It has a font parser to render the font during image writing so no terminal playback is required when writing the image (this also means __no GUI is required at all__ - you can record on a remote machine via ssh).